JLaffey-CB/pipeline-intro-lab/README.md

 Save the Pipeline in simple-pipeline and run; check the output in Blue Ocean.

-Now we'll add parallel stages.
+> * Now we'll add parallel stages to allow steps to run concurrently.
 Adding parallel stages greatly reduces run time and should be used whenever stages in a Pipeline can run concurrently.
+You should size your agents accordingly so that parallel jobs are not waiting on an executor.

 Add four parallel stages to Fluffy Test by clicking on plus (+) sign beneath the existing stage.
 Name the stages and create the steps in each as listed below: